elastic/azure-dev-docs/articles/java/fundamentals/java-get-started-with-elasticsearch.md

 ## Setting up the Environment
 We will first setup Filebeat, the Elastic APM Agent, and then a simulated Java eCommerce environment, **OpBeans**, in order to provide the steps you can simulate in your own environment.

-This solution tutorial uses [Docker](https://www.docker.com) containers with a Linux based system (see the prerequisites for more details), providing a rapid and robust solution for such environments.
+This solution tutorial uses [Docker](https://www.docker.com) containers with a Linux based system (see the *Prerequisites* section for more details), providing a rapid and robust solution for such environments.

 The process is similar when running locally or on a different type of system.
 Simply refer to the [Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/index.html) and [Elastic APM Java Agent](https://www.elastic.co/guide/en/apm/get-started/current/index.html) documentation for more details on getting started.